Skip to main content

 Requirements:

-• E-commerce engine: IdoSell
+• E-commerce platform engine: IdoSell

-Data structure and description:
+Data Structure and Description:

-Segmentation data
+Segmentation Data

 • Customer Segment - Customer segment determined based on RFM analysis by Data Octopus

-Quantitative indicators
+Quantitative Metrics

 • Clients Quantity Share - Percentage share of the segment in the entire customer base

-Price indicators
+Price Metrics

 • Avg Min Product Net Price - Average net price of the cheapest product purchased by customers in the segment